 This booklet includes a working list of rare place-based foods with unique traditions in Great Lakes landscapes, waterways and cultures, as well as essays from Great Lakes residents who are working to protect and revive these foods.
 We invite you to add, amend or “adopt” (champion) foods on this list—support those communities that remain their stewards and work to bring these foods back to our tables.
 Send all list additions and edits to firstname.lastname@example.org.

-Place-based Foods at Risk in New England
+Download Place-based Foods at Risk in the Great Lakes

 This list highlights the rare place-based foods that have unique traditions in Greater New England landscapes, seascapes and cultures.
 The publication notes which foods are threatened, endangered or functionally extinct, and invites New Englanders to help expand and revise the list, and work to bring these foods back to our tables.
-This is a working list.
-We invite you to send all list additions and edits to firstname.lastname@example.org.

 Download Place-based Foods at Risk in New England and the Maritime Provinces – (PDF 4 pages, 480K)

 This booklet includes a working list of the the rare place-based foods of California and essays from Californians who are working to protect and revive these foods and supporte their food communities.
 What foods now grown or gathered in California’s soils and waters are among those most important to West Coast food history, most vital to California’s sustainability, and currently be at risk of disappearing from our tables?
-We encourage you to add, amend or adopt foods on this list and support those communities that remain their stewards.
-Send all list additions and edits to email@example.com.

 Download Placed-based Foods at Risk in California – (PDF 16 pages, 3MB)